 There may also be burning during urination, and sex may be painful.

 The spontaneous “bleeding” from vaginal atrophy is very faint and subtle unless there’s been some kind of physical trauma to the thinning and vulnerable vaginal lining – such as what happens during intercourse.

 The blood from vaginal atrophy won’t necessarily show up immediately after menopause ends, because as time goes on during the postmenopausal period of time, the vagina becomes drier.

-Abstinence will exacerbate the problem because this promoted increased tightness.
+Abstinence will exacerbate the problem because this promotes increased tightness.